Seven-Year-Old Girl Requires Painful Medical Procedure After Ear Piercing Ends In ‘Bad Advice’ From Claire’s

 The Nesbits could not find the back to one of the earrings, but never expected it could get embedded in her ear.
 “I didn’t realize the back was still in there, I thought the lump was an infection,” recalled the mother.

-It was only after a family friend examined the girl’s ear that they realized the earring’s back had ecome lodged under her skin.
+It was only after a family friend examined the girl’s ear that they realized the earring’s back had become lodged under her skin.

 “I felt absolutely terrible, so guilty, as I’d spent three days trying to tug it out,” Nesbit said.

 She took the girl to a nearby hospital, where doctors worked for 20 minutes to remove the backing.